 - Avoid moving objects within the scene to be reconstructed.

 - Avoid absolutely flat objects or scenes.

 - Fixed lenses are preferred.
-It is recommended to use focal length more than 90 mm.
+It is not recommended to use focal length more than 90 mm.

 - Since narrow-angle lenses have the correct weak aperture, it is recommended to shoot in bright ambient light.
 The position of the light at the time of shooting, as well as the position of the object relative to the direction of light is not recommended to change, because in different pictures the common points will be with different brightness characteristics, which will adversely affect the alignment process.